 for success: Choose a

-comfortable race-day outfit made from moisture-wicking fabrics to keep sweat at
+comfortable race-day outfit made from moisture-wicking fabrics to keep sweat contained.

 changing weather.
 Also, be sure to wear your broken-in walking shoes and